Non-negative matrix factorization algorithms generally improve topic model fits: Algorithm implementation and enhancements

-To help with convergence of the updates to ${\bf L}$ and ${\bf F}$, any updated parameters that fell below $10^{-15}$ were set to this value.
-This step was motivated by Theorem 1 of \citeappendix{gillis-2012}.
+{\bf Refinement of CD updates.} Since the CD updates were performed without a line search, we found that the CD updates sometimes failed to improve the objective when the iterate was far away from a solution.
+Therefore, to reduce the failure rate of the CD updates, we performed a single EM update prior to running each CD update.

-To improve numerical stability of the updates, as others have done (e.g., \citealtappendix{appendix-lee-seung-1999}), we rescaled $\F$ and $\L$ after each full update.
-Specifically, we rescaled the matrices so that the column means of $\F$ were equal to the column means of ${\bf L}$.
-Note that the Poisson rates $\lambda_{ij} = ({\bf L}{\bf F}^T)_{ij}$ and the likelihood $p_{\sf PNMF}({\X} \mid \L, \F)$ are invariant to this rescaling.
+{\bf Improved convergence guarantees.} Following \cite{gillis-2012}, any parameter estimates that fell below $10^{-15}$ were set to this value.

-We used Intel Threading Building Blocks (TBB) multithreading to optimize the $\text{\sc fit-pois-reg}({\bf F}, {\bm x}_i)$ and $\text{\sc fit-pois-reg}({\bf L}, {\bm x}_j)$ subproblems in parallel.
-We also used sparse matrix computation techniques to leverage sparsity of the count data.
-This latter substantially reduced computation for all data sets, which displayed high levels of sparsity (>90\% of entries equal to zero).
-For sparse ${\bf X}$, the complexity of computing the Poisson NMF likelihood, for example, is $O((N + n + m)K)$, where $N$ is the number of nonzeros in $\X$, whereas for non-sparse $\X$ the complexity is $O(nmK)$.
+{\bf Rescaled updates.} To improve numerical stability of the updates, as others have done (e.g., \citealt{lee-seung-1999}), we rescaled ${\bf W}$ and ${\bf H}$ after each full update.
+Specifically, we rescaled the matrices so that the column means of ${\bf W}$ were equal to the column means of ${\bf H}$.
+Note that the Poisson rates $\lambda_{ij} = ({\bf H}{\bf W}^T)_{ij}$ and the Poisson NMF loss function $\ell({\bf X}; {\bf H}, {\bf W})$ are invariant to this rescaling.

-Finally, we used two measures to assess the quality of the computed solutions to \eqref{eq:problem}: the change in the loss function $\ell({\bf L}, {\bf F})$ or, equivalently, the change in the Poisson NMF log-likelihood, $\log p_{\sf PNMF}({\bf X} \mid {\bf L}, {\bf F})$; and the maximum residual of the KKT conditions (\ref{eq:kkt-simple-1}, \ref{eq:kkt-simple-2}).
+{\bf Assessing convergence.} We used two measures to assess convergence of the iterates: (1) the change in the loss function $\ell({\bf X}; {\bf H}, {\bf W})$, which is the same as the change in the Poisson NMF log-likelihood; and (2) the maximum residual of the KKT conditions.